Abnormal dense and dilute nuclear systems: Supercharged nuclei, nuclearites and nuclei--stars

-Here the first term is the volume binding energy, the second term produces the surface energy, which is suppressed as $1/A^{1/3}$ compared to the first term and will be dropped when the nucleus atomic number $A$ is large as we assume.
+Here the first term is the volume binding energy, the second term produces the surface energy, which is suppressed as $1/A^{1/3}$ compared to the first term and will be dropped when the nucleus atomic number $A$ is large as we for simplicity will assume.
 The proton density is $n_p\simeq n_0/2$.
-The third and fourth terms describe Coulomb interactions of protons and the electric field energy For ordinary atomic nuclei these terms produce the Coulomb energy $3Z^2 e^2/5R$, where the nucleus radius is $R\simeq r_0 A^{1/3}=(r_0/2^{1/3}) Z^{1/3}$ and $r_0\simeq 1.2$\,fm.
-The last term is the contribution of the classical charged boson field, the coupling of the pion-pion self-interaction $\lambda\sim 1$.
-With an increase in charge $Z\sim A/2$, the Coulomb energy repulsion always begins to exceed the volume energy attraction, so for the existence of extended systems with $ Z \sim A/2 >>1/e^3$ a charge must be ar least partially compensated.
-When $A$ and $Z$ grow, the electrical potential well deepens.
+The third and fourth terms describe Coulomb interactions of protons with the electric field.
+For ordinary atomic nuclei these terms produce the Coulomb energy $3Z^2 e^2/5R$, where the nucleus radius is $R\simeq r_0 A^{1/3}=(r_0/2^{1/3}) Z^{1/3}$ and $r_0\simeq 1.2$\,fm.
+The last term in Eq.~(\ref{LagrSuperch}) is the contribution of the classical charged boson field, the coupling of the pion-pion self-interaction $\lambda\sim 1$.
+With an increase in charge $Z\sim A/2$, the Coulomb energy repulsion always begins to exceed the volume energy attraction.
+So for the existence of extended systems with $ Z \sim A/2 >>1/e^3$ the charge must be essentially compensated by electrons and $\mu^-$.
+Indeed when $A$ and $Z$ grow, the electrical potential well, $V$, deepens.
 When it becomes $V \leq -m_b$, the charged light bosons may appear in the reactions $n\to p+b^-$ and compensate the charge of the protons.
-As the result, in a nucleus with $A >>1/e^3$, the charge-neutral interior is formed~\cite{Migdal:1977rn} surrounded by a thin surface layer, where the strength of the electrical field is $E\sim 10^2 m_e^2 \sim 10^{18}$\,V/cm with $m_e=0.5$\,MeV being the electron mass.
+As the result, in a nucleus with $Z >>1/e^3$, the charge-neutral interior is formed~\cite{Migdal:1977rn} surrounded by a thin (with thickness $\sim 10$ fm) surface layer, where the strength of the electrical field is $E\sim 10^2 m_e^2 \sim 10^{18}$\,V/cm with $m_e=0.5$\,MeV being the electron mass.

 The spatial structures of the electric potential $V(r)$ and the boson field $\phi(r)$ are governed by equations